openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 Common examples would be a patient seeing a doctor during a clinic visit, a patient going to the lab to have blood drawn for testing, or telephone call between a provider and the patient).

-* Each encounter has an encounter type, date/time, location, and provider.
+* Each Encounter has an encounter type, date/time, location, and provider.

-* Encounters are classified into Encounter Types, which describe the type of interaction the encounter represents – e.g., "HIV Initial", "Pediatric Follow Up", "Lab").
+* Encounters are classified into Encounter Types, which describe the type of interaction the Encounter represents – e.g., "HIV Initial", "Pediatric Follow Up", "Lab").
 Implementations can define their own types of encounters.

 * One or more encounters may be grouped within a **Visit** (e.g., an outpatient clinic visit or a hospitalization).

-* Every encounter can have 0 to n **Observations** associated with it.
+* Every Encounter can have 0 to n **Observations** associated with it.

-* Every encounter can have 0 to n **Orders** associated with it.
+* Every Encounter can have 0 to n **Orders** associated with it.

-## Let’s look at an example of Encounter
+## Let's look at an example of Encounter

-During a typical Amani Clinic Outpatient Visit, a patient checks in at registration, is seen by a doctor, and receives medicine dispensed in the pharmacy.
-This would be recorded as **one visit** containing three encounters, whose types are **Registration, Consultation, and Dispensing**.
+During a typical Amani Clinic Outpatient Visit, a patient checks in at registration is seen by a doctor and receives medicine dispensed in the pharmacy.
+This would be recorded as **one visit** containing three encounters, whose types are **Registration, Consultation and Dispensing**.

 ## Sub Resource types of Encounter